Backup Client Usage¶

 automatically include mount points.
 Instead, you will see a short

-skip mount point notice for each of them.
+skip mount point message for each of them.
 The idea is to

 create a separate file archive for each mounted disk.
 You can